oracle/terraform-provider-oci/website/docs/r/database_data_guard_association.html.markdown

 * `peer_db_home_id` - (Applicable when creation_type=ExistingDbSystem | ExistingVmCluster) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the DB home in which to create the standby database.
 You must supply this value to create standby database with an existing DB home
 * `peer_db_system_id` - (Applicable when creation_type=ExistingDbSystem) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the DB system in which to create the standby database.
 You must supply this value if creationType is `ExistingDbSystem`.
 * `peer_vm_cluster_id` - (Applicable when creation_type=ExistingVmCluster) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the VM Cluster in which to create the standby database.
 You must supply this value if creationType is `ExistingVmCluster`.
-* `protection_mode` - (Required) The protection mode to set up between the primary and standby databases.
+* `protection_mode` - (Required) (Updatable) The protection mode to set up between the primary and standby databases.
 For more information, see [Oracle Data Guard Protection Modes](http://docs.oracle.com/database/122/SBYDB/oracle-data-guard-protection-modes.htm#SBYDB02000) in the Oracle Data Guard documentation.

 	**IMPORTANT** - The only protection mode currently supported by the Database service is MAXIMUM_PERFORMANCE.
 * `shape` - (Applicable when creation_type=NewDbSystem) The virtual machine DB system shape to launch for the standby database in the Data Guard association.
 The shape determines the number of CPU cores and the amount of memory available for the DB system.
 Only virtual machine shapes are valid options.
 If you do not supply this parameter, the default shape is the shape of the primary DB system.